 Ledson Winery & Vineyards

 As you take the turn into the driveway for Ledson, you will more than likely blink twice to check your vision.
-Emerging through the rows of vineyards you will see the Ledson Winery, an impressive, dark, gothic style building, “a castle in the vineyards.”
-Everything here is dramatic, starting with a greeting at the entrance way by a hostess who will give some information about the winery.
+Emerging through the rows of vineyards, you will see the Ledson Winery, an impressive, dark, gothic style building, “a castle in the vineyards.”
+Everything here is dramatic, starting with a greeting at the entranceway by a hostess who will give some information about the winery.
 The rooms, stairway, and gardens are all befitting a castle.
-The wines are upscale and sold only through the winery.
+Ledson makes more labels of wine than any winery we know.
+The prices vary from $18 to $250.
 The picnic grounds are serene and a perfect spot for a picnic.
 The winery has an outstanding gourmet deli of cheeses and meats for many a varied taste.
 Sunday afternoons, during the summer months, the winery offers live concerts on the grassy grounds of the gardens.
 Ledson is located about a mile after you pass Pythian Rd (St Francis Winery) going northeast.